AdobeDocs/marketo.en/help/marketo/product-docs/crm-sync/microsoft-dynamics-sync/microsoft-dynamics-sync-details/enable-sync-for-a-custom-entity.md

 >[!NOTE]
 >
->When you enable the sync for a custom entity, Marketo performs an initial sync to bring in all the data for the Custom Object.
+>* When you enable the sync for a custom entity, Marketo performs an initial sync to bring in all the data for the Custom Object.
+>* Marketing List and Marketing List Members are **not supported** at this time.

 1. Go to the **Admin** section.